formula1/domain-config-formatter/readme.md

     - what is ok one moment can be bad
     - what is bad one moment can be ok
   - The proxy server you use should probably black list those ips
+- The sites can compile into objects for use with a proxy server.
+Not sure if sorted list is faster though

+### Known issues
+- It deletes any direct subdomain that matches a wildcard domain
+  - This will prevent certian usage such as
+    - admin.dev.host.name => docker_admin
+    - *.dev.host.name => docker_dev
+  - It may get fixed in the future but for now we remove unnecessarty subdomains